itstonylin/Unit-Converter/README.md

 ### **Example:**

-In time, you can convert between different units of time such as hours to minutes.
+In time, one can convert between different units of time such as hours to minutes.
 Eg. 3 hours = 180 minutes.

 ### **Supported Conversions:**